ryanshatch/Neural-Network-Deep-Q-Learning/README.md

 ---

-## Checking Tensorflow is installed correctly
+## Checking Tensorflow is installed correctly:

 ```python
 import tensorflow as tf